 The patron saint of the church is St. Andrew The First-Called, and a mosaic commemorating his prophesy on the hills of Kyiv was installed on the frontal exterior wall of the church building.

-The church is a cathedral, and the Eparchial Bishop is His Eminence Archbishop Antony, Archbishop of Washington and New York who resides at the Metropolia Center in S. Bound Brook, NJ.
+The church is a cathedral, and the Eparchial Bishop is His Eminence Metropolitan Antony, Archbishop of Washington and New York who resides at the Metropolia Center in S. Bound Brook, NJ.

 The parish leader is Father Volodymyr Steliac who serves the parish since 2001.